contentascode/activist-apprentice-course-template/content/record.md

 ---
-layout: page
+layout: index.pug
-title: Record Your Story
 ---

+# Record Your Story

 You understand the security risks you might be taking, you know how to construct a story, you know the ethics and you know the tools.
 Before we can apply these concepts out in the real world, however, we need to learn how to record a story.